-What I Eat In A Day: David Asprey, Creator Of Bulletproof, Tells All
+What I Eat In A Day: David Asprey, Creator Of The Bulletproof Diet, Tells All

-If you've heard of Bulletproof Coffee (coffee with grass-fed unsalted butter, and Brain Octane oil), you probably know who I am.
-I lost 100 pounds without counting calories or excessive exercise, and hacked my own biology to become a stronger, healthier person.
-In the process, I founded Bulletproof, and now have a cookbook based on my philosophy of eating.
+Many people recognize me as the founder of Bulletproof Coffee (coffee with grass-fed unsalted butter, and Brain Octane oil), but you might not realize that I also was able to biohack my body to become a stronger, healthier person.
+I lost 100 pounds without counting calories or excessive exercise; in the process, I founded Bulletproof and created a cookbook based on my philosophy of eating.

-Eating right is key if you want to maximize your potential — both inside and out.
-I make sure to keep my diet full of healthy fats, organic vegetables, grass-fed meats, and free of sugar, grains and processed foods.
-Living the Bulletproof lifestyle is all about eating well and feeling satisfied without the cravings.
+On the Bulletproof Diet, I eat plenty of healthy fats, organic vegetables, grass-fed meats, while avoiding sugar, grains, and processed foods.
+That said, the Bulletproof lifestyle is all about eating well and feeling satisfied without the cravings.
 Here's a glimpse of what I typically eat in a day.

 6 AM: Breakfast

-I start every morning with Bulletproof Coffee, which is no surprise.
-The coffee is made with a blended mix of Upgraded Coffee, Brain Octane Oil and unsalted grass-fed butter.
-I love it because it kills hunger and food craving for hours and gives me serious focus and energy all day long.
+No surprise, I start every morning with Bulletproof Coffee.
+(Here's how to make it with zero caffeine, if you're trying to quit coffee!)
+The coffee is made with a blend of Upgraded Coffee, Brain Octane Oil and unsalted grass-fed butter.
+I love it, because it kills my hunger and food craving for hours and gives me serious focus and energy all day long.

 12 PM: Lunch

-If I’m not at home (which is common with my travel schedule), I will usually try to grab lunch at a paleo or vegan restaurant as they tend care a lot about food quality (which is key!).
-But my ideal lunch usually consists of a moderate amount of wild fish and lots of vegetables.
-Salmon is a beautiful form of precious omega-3 fats and tastes great in tacos (in a coconut tortilla) with a side of veggies and guacamole.
+If I’m not at home (which is common with my travel schedule), I will usually try to grab lunch at a paleo or vegan restaurant.
+No matter where I am, my ideal lunch usually consists of a moderate amount of wild fish and lots of vegetables.
+Salmon is a beautiful form of precious omega-3 fatty acids and tastes great in tacos (in a coconut tortilla, of course) with a side of veggies and guacamole.

 6 PM: Dinner

-I usually try to have some sort of grass-fed, high-quality meat for dinner and always with my wife and kids, when I am in town.
-One of my favorite meals from my new cookbook, Bulletproof: The Cookbook, is the hanger steak and herb butter.
-It’s quick to make, super filling and delicious with some great greens or root vegetables for fall.
-It’s also a great lunch.
+When I am in town, I usually try to have some sort of grass-fed, high-quality meat for dinner with my wife and kids.
+One of my favorite meals from my cookbook, Bulletproof: The Cookbook, is a hanger steak with herb butter recipe.
+It’s quick to make, super filling, and delicious (it also includes greens or root vegetables depending on the season).
+It’s makes a great lunch option, too!

 7 PM: Dessert

-Typical ice cream has tons of sugar and a load of other unnatural ingredients that really keep it from having much nutritional value.
-But, who doesn’t love ice cream?
-For a treat, I’ll sometimes have a bowl of my “Get Some” ice cream.
+Typical ice cream, while it's a yummy treat, can have tons of sugar and a load of other unnatural ingredients with little nutritional value.
+For a dessert, I’ll sometimes have a bowl of my “Get Some” ice cream.
 It is made with eggs, Upgraded Vanilla, grass-fed butter and a few other ingredients.
-I like to try different flavors, and this sweet potato version with coconut flakes is one of my favorites.
+I like to try different flavors—a sweet potato version with coconut flakes is one of my favorites.